Bouman10/wireframing/README.md

 ---

 > Wireframes are like blueprints for your code — they help teams build the right thing, the right way, from the start.
+---

+## Wireframing in Practice

+### Real-World Scenario: E-Commerce Checkout Flow

+A team was designing an e-commerce website.
+In the initial wireframes, the checkout process was a single long page with all details — cart items, shipping info, payment, and confirmation — stacked together.

+During review, the wireframe made it clear that:
+- The page felt overwhelming and cluttered.
+- Users might abandon the process halfway due to information overload.
+- There were no clear progress indicators or navigation controls.

+### How the Issues Were Resolved

+Thanks to wireframing feedback:
+- The design was split into **four simple steps**: Cart → Shipping → Payment → Confirmation.
+- A **progress bar** was added to guide users through each step.
+- Each page focused on one task only, reducing cognitive load.

+These changes were approved **before** any development began — saving time, effort, and costly rewrites.

+### Impact on the Final Product

+When the product launched:
+- The checkout completion rate improved significantly.
+- Users reported that the process felt smooth and stress-free.
+- The development team had fewer bugs because they were building from a clear, approved structure.

+---

+### Conclusion

+Wireframing helped the team **spot user experience issues early**, refine the structure, and deliver a more user-friendly product.
+It ensured that both design and development teams worked with clarity and focus.

+> In real-world projects, wireframing is not optional — it’s the foundation of thoughtful, user-centered design.